Hal609/Rom2WAD/README.md

 Special thanks to @WooAf and @RizeYuzuki for making this tool.

-Please make sure you join Discord's Sever "OoT Randomizer"!
+Please make sure you join Discord's Server "OoT Randomizer"!